rpeltekov/ge3t_shim_tool/README.md

 # ge3t_conformal_shim
+Custom Conformal Shimming Calibration and Computation Tool for GE3T MRI Scanner
+* Automated using ExSI
-Conformal Shimming for GE3T using ExSI and OpenSourceImaging Shim Drivers
+* Built for use with OpenSourceImaging Shim Drivers